AdaCore/training_material/courses/fundamentals_of_ada/quiz/incomplete_type/quiz.rst

     type T;

-Which of the following types is(are) legal?
+In the same scope, which of the following types is(are) legal?

 A. :answermono:`type Acc is access T`
 B. ``type Arr is array (1 ..
 10) of T``